aabbtree77/law2/README.md

 </tr>
 </table>

-This is a rewrite of [lawlt.eu](http://www.lawlt.eu/), a law firm website.
+[Lawtrust.eu](https://lawtrust.eu/) is a rewrite of [lawlt.eu](http://www.lawlt.eu/), a law firm website.

 My work solves the following problems:

 - Uses HTTPS instead of HTTP.

-- Removes the need for paid hosting, i.e. dropping a CMS and using public github pages as all the information is static and public anyway.
+- Removes the need for a paid hosting.
+Dropping a CMS and using public github pages as all the information is static and public anyway.

 - More legible typography.